ElvisKwok/ElvisKwok.github.io/_posts/2014-12-22-note-of-KLA.md

 Evaluate the performance benefit and scalability of KLA BFS, k > 1 provides the best performance from the observation.

 * Graph Structure and Kopt
-    + deforming shape to vary the diameter form 128k to 8.
+    + deforming shape to vary the diameter from 128k to 8.
     + ran KLA BFS on each deformation fro varying values of k.
     + best k according to the graph diameter is as follow:
     ![img][best_k]